 - Points of Style.
 This section should be in alphabetical order and will include everything from how to refer to your company, acronym usage, words to avoid, grammar guide, spelling conventions (ex: pageviews or page views) to whether or not to use a serial comma (ex: apples, oranges, and bananas).
 It should include off-brand points of style, so examples of things not to use: political, alcohol, etc.

 Compiling a comprehensive style guide doesn’t have to be a daunting task.
 If you’ve done a good job developing your content strategy and have begun creating content, you should have all the relevant information handy.
 And keep in mind — it’s a living document, meant to evolve over time as your brand grows, media change and your content matures.
 We maintain style guides for each of our clients (and for ourselves) and are constantly updating them as we move along.
 Need more info on how to create a style guide for your organization?
-Ask me and I’ll help you!
-You can also find me on Twitter (@contentcatricya) and LinkedIn.
+Contact us.